Our review of Clear Books

 Small businesses with a very moderate number of transactions could find it suits them, though they might need some basic knowledge to get started.
 There’s no live chat support, but user reviews suggest they're pleased with the customer service on offer.

-Their pricing isn't awful, with the cheapest package available from £12 per month, but this largely offers the same features which are available for cheaper elsewhere, and with a less confusing layout to deal with!
+Their pricing isn't awful, with the cheapest package available from £13 per month (£6.50 for the first 3 months), but this largely offers the same features which are available for cheaper elsewhere, and with a less confusing layout to deal with!

 Ease of use